Lőrinc Mészáros: Politics

 Mészáros won the local elections in Felcsút in 2011 representing the governing Fidesz–KDNP.
 After his election, Felcsút saw fast development, with several large state and EU funded projects (football stadium, touristic light railway, artificial lake) being realized.
-Mészáros also became president of the Felcsút New Generation Training Foundation, which was founded earlier by Viktor Orbán.
+Mészáros also became president of the Felcsút New Generation Training Foundation, which was founded earlier by Orbán.
 The fortunes of Mészáros and its family companies continued to grow in 2018, winning public procurements worth of HUF259 billion, 93% of which came from the European Union.
 In April 2018, Mészáros retired as the Mayor of Felcsút "to solely concentrate on his economic interests".

 Later business

 By May 2018, his and his wife's Konzum Private Equity Fund had traded at 280–300 billion Forint, making Mészáros the second richest man in the country.
 By March 2019 he became the 2057th wealthiest man on the planet according to Forbes.

-In the years between 2010 and 2019 among others he acquired, several hotels, the second largest power plant of Hungary (Mátra Power Plant, providing about 15% of the country's electricity).
-He acquired several radio stations, newspaper publishers, and the nationwide television channel "Echo".
+In the years between 2010 and 2019, he acquired several hotels and the second largest power plant of Hungary (Mátra Power Plant, providing about 15% of the country's electricity).
+He also acquired several radio stations, newspaper publishers, and the nationwide television channel Echo.
 These became part of his holding company, Opimus (later Opus Global Nyrt.), which grew into Hungary's biggest media empire.

 In 2017, together with his longtime business partner László Szíjj, they acquired 81.5% of the Hungarian Foreign Trade Bank (MKB), the fourth-biggest commercial bank in Hungary.
 His name is associated with CIG Pannonia.
 His construction companies won bids in the two largest (state funded) infrastructure projects of the last five decades: the Paks-2 Nuclear Power Plant construction and the Budapest-Belgrade railway.
 Atlatszo.hu, an opposition news site, compiled a list of all of his companies.